skius/rm-pdf-tools/README.md

 *Right now, this tool might require more technical knowledge than hacks, however you do not run any risk of voiding your warranty or bricking your device.*

+*Please open an issue if you find a bug or unexpected behavior!*

 ## Features
 `rm-pdf-tools` adds the following features to your reMarkable tablet (with an active internet connection):
 - Add blank pages to annotated PDFs
 - Remove pages from annotated PDFs
+- Merge any number of annotated PDFs and/or notebooks (this removes the templates at the moment)

 ### Demo
 See [here](https://www.reddit.com/r/RemarkableTablet/comments/pqod77/introducing_rmpdftools_insert_pages_and_delete/) for a demo.